greenhost/BackJob/README.md

 ##Requirements

-Works with Yii-1.1.14.
+Works with Yii-1.1.14 and up.
 Needs to be able to use fsockopen and fwrite to itself.

 **Important:** If you want to run background jobs as the current user (which is the default option), you must use some kind of non-blocking session storage, such as CHttpDbSession.
+Also make sure that user is authorised to access that action.

 ##Installation